noooop/zerollama/tutorial/applications/0x01/awesome_rag.md

 models are not typically used as retrievers.
     - 反过来说，如果成本可控，用7B以上的模型做retrievers几乎完美
 - Mon, 9 Sep 2024 [MemoRAG: Moving towards Next-Gen RAG Via Memory-Inspired Knowledge Discovery](https://arxiv.org/abs/2409.05591)
+  - LongBench  	InfBench 	UltraDomain
+  - Using Long LLMs as Memory Model
+  - it employs a light but longrange LLM to form the global memory of database, generates draft answers
+  - it leverages an expensive but expressive LLM, which generates the ultimate answer based on the retrieved information.
 - Fri, 20 Sep 2024 [Introducing Contextual Retrieval](https://www.anthropic.com/news/contextual-retrieval)
   - A note on simply using a longer prompt
 - Sun, 6 Oct 2024 [Inference Scaling for Long-Context Retrieval Augmented Generation](https://arxiv.org/abs/2410.04343)